 The December 24, 2009 amendment to the Senior Preferred Stock Purchase Agreement modified the maximum amount of Treasury's funding commitment, providing that the maximum amount will increase as necessary to accommodate any net worth deficits (the amount by which our total liabilities exceed our total assets) for calendar quarters in 2010 through 2012.
 For any net worth deficits after December 31, 2012, Treasury's maximum remaining funding commitment at any determination date will be the "available amount," which equals \$124.8 billion (\$200 billion less our cumulative draws through March 31, 2010, which related to calendar years 2008 and 2009) less the smaller of either (a) our positive net worth as of December 31, 2012, or (b) our cumulative draws from Treasury for the calendar quarters in 2010 through 2012.
-Because our positive net worth as of December 31, 2012, the amount of remaining available funding under the Senior Preferred Stock Purchase Agreement is currently \$117.6 billion.
+Because our positive net worth as of December 31, 2012 was less than our cumulative draws attributable to periods during 2010, 2011 and 2012, the amount of remaining available funding under the Senior Preferred Stock Purchase Agreement is currently \$117.6 billion.